marcotoronto/rdm-test/content/03_create_readme.md

 ## The Process

 You should create a README before having your project made public or sent out for collaboration.
-However, please consider making the README file first and continuously update it.
+Even better, please consider making the README file first and continuously updating it.

 You should place the README at the root directory of the project (check out our workshop on [directory structures](https://ubc-library-rc.github.io/rdm/content/04_directory_structures.html)), this way, it can be one of the first files people will look at.